Emerge/level-subkey/README.md

   * = Subkey.path(keyPath, readyCallback)

-* arguments:
+__arguments__

 * keyPath: the key path can be a relative or absolute path.
 * options: the options object is optional.
   * loadValue: boolean, defalut is true. whether load the value of the key after the key is created.
   * forceCreate: boolean, defalut is false. whether ignore the global cache always create a new Subkey instance. which means it will bypass the global cache if it is true.
   * addRef: boolean, defalut is true. whether add a reference count to the key instance in the global cache.
     * only free when RefCount is less than zero.
 * readyCallback: triggered when loading finished.
   * function readyCallback(err, theKey)
     * theKey may be set even though the error occur

+__return__

-* return: the Subkey instance
+* object: the Subkey instance object

 The usages:

 * Isolate the key like data tables, see also [level-sublevel](https://github.com/dominictarr/level-sublevel).
-* Key/Value ORM: Mapping the Key/Value to an Object.
+* Key/Value ORM: Mapping the Key/Value to an Object with subkeys supports.
 * Hierarchical Key/Value Storage

+## Subkey.fullName/path()

+* Subkey.fullName
+* Subkey.path()

+__arguments__

+* None

+__return__

+* String: return the subkey's full path.

 ## Subkey.isAlias()

 Get the subkey itself whether is an alias or not.

-* arguments
+__arguments__

 * none

-* return: boolean
+__return__

+* return: boolean, the subkey itself whether is an alias or not.

 ## Subkey.alias()